Explore the data

 COUNTRY

-Prevalence data are presented for 196 countries of the world *.
+Prevalence data are presented for 220 countries and territories of the world *.
 Countries are nested into regions which are nested into super-regions.

 DIAGNOSIS